htulipe/ol3-docker-env/README.md

 Quickstart
 ----------

-Clone this repo
+Download the `run.sh` script (by cloning this repo for instance).

-Pull the image
+Pull the image (this is a bit long but you only have to do it once)

     sudo docker pull htipule/ol3

-Then
+Then, every time you want to code:

     ./run.sh <path_to_your_ol3_repo>